ModSec-AdvLearn: Countering Adversarial SQL Injections with Robust Machine Learning

+where $h(\vct z, \vct \delta)$ is a manipulation function that modifies the input SQL query $\vct z$ and returns a semantic-preserving SQL query $\vct z^\prime$, based on the choice of its input parameters $\vct \delta \in \Delta$.
+The set $\Delta$ constrains the input manipulations described in \autoref{tab:h_wafamole} to produce valid samples, e.g., picking only visible characters when adding or re-writing comments, produce always-true or always-false conditions that do not change the original evaluation of the payload, or encoding integers in a specific base different from the original one.

+To solve the problem given in \autoref{eq:rob_problem2}, we consider a gradient-free \emph{black-box} optimization achieved through \wafamole as shown in~\autoref{algo:adv_train}, modifying only the set of malicious SQLi payloads, and leaving benign SQL queries unchanged.

-In the classical definition, adversarial training computes evasive samples through gradient-based techniques, as both the manipulations and the model to harden are differentiable.
-The methodology we propose differs from such formulation since we deal with non-differentiable objects.
-Hence, we rely on a gradient-free, \aka \emph{black-box}, approach, and we detail how to apply our adversarial training procedure in \autoref{algo:adv_train}.
-Given a dataset $\set Z$ of benign queries and \gls*{SQLi} attacks, we first create a new set ($\set Z^{\prime}$) by randomly sampling a given amount of \gls*{SQLi} samples from the training dataset (line \ref{line:algo_3}).
-Then, for each payload of this newly created set, we use \wafamole (\autoref{sec:advsqli}) to generate the corresponding adversarial example (line \ref{line:algo_2}) and add it to the training dataset along with its label (line \ref{line:algo_3}).
-Finally, the model is re-trained on the new training set that includes the adversarial \gls*{SQLi} payloads (line \ref{line:algo_4}).
+Given a dataset $\set Z$ of benign queries and \gls{SQLi} attacks labeled as 0 and 1 respectively, we first create a new set ($\set Z^{\prime}$) by randomly sampling a given amount of \gls{SQLi} from the training dataset (\autoref{line:adv_train_1}).
+Then, for each \gls{SQLi} sample of this newly created set, we use \wafamole (\autoref{sec:advsqli}) to generate the corresponding adversarial \gls{SQLi} (\autoref{line:adv_train_2}) and add it to the training data with its malicious (+1) label (\autoref{line:adv_train_3}).
+The parameters of the model are finally optimized on the training set including the adversarial \gls{SQLi} samples (\autoref{line:adv_train_4}).

-We would like to point out that although adversarial training and \wafamole are not novel on their own, none has ever proposed to use them jointly and we are also the first to apply them in the web security domain and to show that adversarial \gls*{SQLi} examples generated in the \emph{problem space} \cite{pierazzi2020intriguing} can be effectively employed to successfully harden ML-based \glspl*{WAF}.
-Moreover, our approach is completely different from the case of image classifiers, where adversarial training is not sufficient to achieve high levels of robustness, and adversarial examples are still an open issue.
+In our experiments, we will also retrain \gls{SecSVM} with the proposed problem-space AT method, to consider less pessimistic, but practical, adversarial attacks.
+In principle, this should allow us to further improve the robustness-detection tradeoff of \gls{SecSVM} against real-world \gls{SQLi} attacks.
+We would like to finally remark that, even if we leverage an existing tool like \wafamole to this end, to our knowledge, this is the first attempt to define a novel problem-space adversarial training approach to hardening ML-based \glspl{WAF} against practical adversarial SQLi attacks.

-\section{Experimental analysis}
+\section{Experimental Analysis}